-- We do not instruct you what to invest in, nor make investments on your behalf.
-The SatrixNOW platform is designed for you to DIY (do it yourself).
-You have full sight of the investments you make.
-You register an account yourself, make a deposit into the account yourself, and then choose the investments for yourself.
-You have sight of the whole process from start to finish.
+- Satrix will not instruct you on what to invest in, nor make investments on your behalf.
+The SatrixNOW platform is designed for investors to DIY (do it yourself).
+Investors have full sight of the investments they make.
+They will need to register an account and make a deposit into the account themselves, and then choose the investments for themselves.
+As an investor, you will have sight of the entire process from start to finish.

-- We show you our bank accounts once you’ve registered an account and have been verified.
+- We will show you our bank accounts once you’ve registered an account and have been verified.
 Log into your SatrixNOW account and select “deposits” from the menu button.
 You will see all our banking details under “Select one of our bank accounts”.
 If at any point someone provides you with banking details that don’t appear on this list, that account doesn’t belong to us, which is a red flag.

 - We do not promise or guarantee you rates of return.
 Guarantees are not how investments work, as a principle.
 Past performance on an investment does not indicate future returns, although we may highlight performance as a guide.
 In any investment, there’s a measure of risk in that we cannot see into the future and say, for certain, how an investment will perform.
 Make sure to do your research on an investment before choosing it.

 - If it sounds too good to be true, it probably is.
 Scammers and fraudsters are often the source of deals that sound incredible.
 We’ve all seen them – they are endless.
 Scrutinise any offering first, and then consider the source of the deal on offer.
 This should help you gauge whether it is a scam.
 Satrix would never ask you to deposit money just so that you can withdraw or access your funds.
 If it sounds too good to be true or it’s a ‘secret’ then there’s a red flag.
 Legitimate investing and stock markets have been around for centuries and are regulated, so everything related to an investment should be transparent.

 It is important to be careful about who you connect with, and who or what you trust when it comes to social media.
 Here are some ways to be more aware and careful with your finances on social media: